 That is why the Wetsus Institute and three Dutch universities offer a joint degree in Water Technology.
-The Master's in Water Technology is a two-year programme offered jointly by Wageningen University, the University of Twente and the University of Groningen with education being provided at the Wetsus, European Centre of Excellence for sustainable water technology at the WaterCampus in Leeuwarden and you can start in September.
+The Master's in Water Technology is a two-year programme offered jointly by Wageningen University, the University of Twente and the University of Groningen with education being provided at the Wetsus, European Centre of Excellence for sustainable water technology at the WaterCampus in Leeuwarden.

 In the field of water technology, breakthrough technological developments are required.
 Not only to enable the export ambitions of the water sector but also to solve global threats and challenges in society.
 The main added value of the course lies in the multidisciplinary study of biotechnology and separation technology.
 Such a combined technological approach may offer a solution to global developments, within business and society, and have a worldwide impact on the demand for and use of water.